FFmpeg Subtitles

 How it works

-The track.video.add function takes a list of video-compatible tracks and composites them in order.
-When a subtitle track is included, each subtitle image is rendered at its designated position and timing, creating a video track with the subtitles permanently embedded.
+track.video.add takes a list of video-compatible tracks and composites them in order.
+When a subtitle track is included, each subtitle image is rendered at its designated position and timing, permanently embedding the subtitles in the video.

 • Video with subtitles burned in